AokoC/MahJourney/README.md

 [ [Eng](README.md) | [简中](others/READMEs/README-SC.md) | [繁中](others/READMEs/README-TC.md) | [日本語](others/READMEs/README-JP.md) ]

-A tool for Riichi Mahjong discard training.
+A tool for Riichi Mahjong how-to-cut (何切る) training.
 You can upload custom discard problems with images; manage problem sets, import or export problem collections; and practice discards after selecting modes or filtering problems.
 It can also be used simply as a collection and appreciation tool for gathering complex board state discards you have encountered.

 Wish you continuous improvement in your Mahjong skills.